-The Innovations in American Government Awards is the nation's preeminent program devoted to recognizing and promoting excellence and creativity in the public sector.
-The program highlights exemplary models of government innovation and advances efforts to address the nation's most pressing public concerns.
-Since its inception in 1985, the Program has received over 27,000 applications and recognized nearly 500 government initiatives since it was established in 1985 with funding from the Ford Foundation.
+The Innovations in American Government Awards was the nation's preeminent program devoted to recognizing and promoting excellence and creativity in the public sector.
+The program highlighted exemplary models of government innovation and advances efforts to address the nation's most pressing public concerns.
+Starting in 1985 with funding from the Ford Foundation and ending in 2020, the Program received over 27,000 applications and recognized nearly 500 government initiatives.

-The Awards serve as a catalyst for bringing creative and effective solutions to some of government's most urgent and seemingly intractable challenges.
-After a rigorous process of identification and evaluation, a national selection committee of distinguished scholars and practitioners, chaired by David Gergen, selects the top programs.
-Such programs receive grant funding and significant press coverage.
-The Innovations Awards Program works vigorously to disseminate the valuable lessons offered by these initiatives.
+The Awards served as a catalyst for bringing creative and effective solutions to some of government's most urgent and seemingly intractable challenges.
+After a rigorous process of identification and evaluation, a national selection committee of distinguished scholars and practitioners, chaired by Kathleen Kennedy Townsend, selected the top programs.
+Such programs received grant funding and significant press coverage.
+The Innovations Awards Program worked vigorously to disseminate the valuable lessons offered by these initiatives.

 In order to shine a light on additional noteworthy government programs and practices, in 2010 the Innovations Program also launched a recognition initiative called Bright Ideas that served to further highlight and promote creative government initiatives and partnerships so that government leaders, public servants, and other individuals can learn about noteworthy ideas and can adopt those initiatives that can work in their own communities.

 About the Innovations in Government Program